Homosexuality in India

-Homosexuality in India has shown its presence in the traditional native philosophies of the nation, and legal rights continue to be advanced in mainstream politics and regional politics.
-Homosexual cohabitation is also legally permitted and comes with some legal protections and rights.
+Homosexuality in India has been documented throughout the history of the Indian subcontinent, and legal rights for homosexual individuals continue to be advanced in contemporary mainstream and regional politics.
+While homosexuality is legal and cohabitation is legally permitted with certain protections, same-sex marriage is not officially recognised at the national level.

-Various artworks and literary works attest to the presence of homosexuality in ancient India.There were no known strict legal restrictions against homosexuality up until Islamic rule and European colonialism.
-Some scholars believe that discrimination against homosexuality was largely imported through Islam and the Christian-derived morality during European colonialism, starting in the second millennium and ultimately culminating in the 17th century Fatawa 'Alamgiri of the Mughal Empire and the 17th century Indian Penal Code of the British Empire.
+Various ancient literary works and architectural depictions attest to the presence of homosexuality in early Indian societies.
+Historically, there were no known strict legal restrictions against homosexuality on the subcontinent until the advent of Islamic rule and subsequent European colonialism.
+Scholars note that the severe criminalisation of homosexuality was introduced through Islamic codes during the Mughal Empire, culminating in the 17th-century Fatawa-e-Alamgiri, and was later institutionalised nationwide by the British Raj through the 19th-century Indian Penal Code (IPC).